hsway/librarycloud-tutorial/README.md

 <link rel="stylesheet" type="text/css" href="style.css">
 ```

 This line tells the browser to load the CSS file we're about to write.
-This file will be called style.css and it will be saved in the same folder as this HTML file.
+This file will be called `style.css` and it will be saved in the same folder as this HTML file.

 ```html
 <script type="text/javascript" src="https://ajax.googleapis.com/ajax/libs/jquery/1.11.3/jquery.min.js"></script>
 <script type="text/javascript" src="myFirstApiScript.js"></script>
 ```

 These lines thell the browser to load two JavaScript files.
-The first is the jQuery library (a very helpful set of pre-written JavaScript functions), which we're loading via a URL, or "content delivery network" (CDN).
+The first is the jQuery library (a very helpful set of pre-written JavaScript functions), which we're loading via a "content delivery network" (CDN).
+Basically, that means we're loading the file from a URL instead of saving it locally.
 The second is a JavaScript file that we're about to write together.
-This will be called myFirstApiScript.js, and it will be saved in the same folder as this HTML file (and style.css).
+This will be called `myFirstApiScript.js`, and it will be saved in the same folder as this HTML file (and `style.css`, which will come last).

 ```html
 </head>